-Thank you for buying a WHIRLPOOL® appliance.
+Thank you for buying a KITCHENAID® appliance!

-The Whirlpool® Brand is committed to designing quality products that consistently perform for you to make your life easier.
-To ensure that you enjoy years of trouble-free operation, we developed this Use and Care Guide.
-It is full of valuable information about how to operate and maintain your appliance properly.
+KitchenAid designs the best tools for the most important room in your house.
+To ensure that you enjoy many years of trouble-free operation, we developed this Use and Care Guide.
+It contains valuable information concerning how to operate and maintain your new appliance properly.
 Please read it carefully.

-Also, complete and mail the Product Registration Card provided with your appliance.
-The card helps us notify you about any new information on your appliance.
+Also, please complete and mail the enclosed Product Registration Card.